Gutont/Emu-cracker-Oringo/README.md

-Instruções para Utilização do Oringo Prime e Emucracker Oringo
+Instructions for Using Oringo Prime and Emucracker Oringo

-Olá usuário,

-Para utilizar o Oringo Prime em conjunto com o Emucracker Oringo, siga os passos abaixo:

-1 - Download dos Arquivos: Certifique-se de ter baixado os arquivos "OringoPrime.jar" e "EmucrackerOringo.jar".

-2 - Localização da Pasta "mods" no Diretório AppData:

-  Primeiro, abra o Explorador de Arquivos.
-  Na barra de endereços, digite: %appdata%\.minecraft.
-Isso o levará diretamente para a pasta .minecraft, que está localizada    no diretório AppData do seu usuário.
+Hello user,

+To use Oringo Prime in conjunction with Emucracker Oringo, follow the steps below:

+1 - Download the Files: Make sure you have downloaded the "OringoPrime.jar" and "EmucrackerOringo.jar" files.

+2 - put them both in the mods folder.

+3 - enjoy QOL.